cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 This document describes the *pre-alpha* version of the Peras protocol.
 We anticipate a subsequent, separate CIP for an *alpha* or *beta* version of the protocol.
 That version will add strong guarantees for block selection prior to the voting process and will constitute a layer built upon this pre-alpha version.

+This machine-readable specification is pinned to [Agda 2.6.4.3](https://github.com/agda/agda/tree/v2.6.4.3), the [Agda Standard Library 2.0](https://github.com/agda/agda-stdlib/tree/v2.0), and the [IOG Agda Prelude v0.1.0.0](https://github.com/input-output-hk/iog-agda-prelude/releases/tag/v0.1.0.0) via the file [flake.lock](./flake.lock).
+Thus it is fully and deterministically reproducible.
+Future revisions of the Agda code in this specification must be type checked against either those pinned versions or an upgraded future piinning of Agda and those libraries.

 ## References